Coronavirus (COVID-19) Information

 Visiting your loved one

-We look forward to supporting resident and relative contact as local situations improve.
-We know the emotional strain that has been placed on everyone since the pandemic began, but please consider if on-site visits are essential or if a video call is more practical given the latest government restrictions and introduction of Tier 4.
+We look forward to supporting increased resident and relative contact as situations improve.
+We know the emotional strain that has been placed on everyone since the pandemic began and we appreciate your patience and understanding.

 Using technology to speak to your loved one